id0ubl3g/auto-structure/README.md

 python3 run.py -n project_name
 ```

-Replace project name with the desired name of your project.
+Replace project_name with the desired name of your project.
 Auto Structure will generate a pre-configured directory structure based on your requirements.

 ## Base Structures

 ### 1. Lightweight API

-This structure is suitable for lightweight APIs without database integration:
+This structure is suitable for lightweight APIs, ideal for microservices:
 ```
 project_name
 ├── src